I Wonder (Kanye West song): Video clip

-Characters from Tron (1982), the film that West used for the song's video clip during a listening session at New World Stages in Manhattan.

 Prior to the release of Graduation, a special video clip was created for the track.
 It was displayed for the first time during the album's session at the New World Stages on August 28, 2007.
 The video clip for "I Wonder" was one of seven that were designed by West and Derrick Lee exclusively for the event.
 Lee was also the editor of the music video for "Flashing Lights" and was able to edit all seven clips in the span of three days.

 West presented his session inside the auditorium with a light show across a stage that featured theatrical smoke machines, laser beams, stage spotlights, and other special effects.
 While the music played, a large screen positioned in the middle of the stage displayed footage of films edited to be in sync.
 The footage for "I Wonder" was taken from scenes of Tron (1982), one of the multiple science fiction films that West used.
 West made the video clip available for viewing via his blog on March 24, 2008; he posted one clip from the session every two days that month.
 In the blog entry, West stated that it may have been his favorite out of the clips.